UOA-MEDSCI-736/BibianaLee-medsci736/README.md

-# The statistical Analysis of the Anatomy of the Inner Ear (IE)
+# Project IE
-This project used Python and python data analysis library [Pandas](http://pandas.pydata.org/) in order to parse, structure and analyse the large MRI datasets provided for this project.
+Project IE is a python supported module which parses, stores and analyses cochlear MRI data from text files.
+This prototype currently allows the user to input one raw file at a time to be tidied and passed through [pandas](http://pandas.pydata.org/) DataFrame for easy data management.
+The resulting DataFrames also enable further processing in the form of a one-way ANOVA analysis or can alternatively output a graph which is then saved as an image (.png).

-Visualisation of the project data was achieved using a plotting library called [matplotlib](http://matplotlib.org/) and analysis was completed using the [SciPy library](https://www.scipy.org/)
+Visualisation (graphing) was achieved using a plotting library called [matplotlib](http://matplotlib.org/) and the one-way ANOVA analysis was completed using the [SciPy library](https://www.scipy.org/)

 ## Project Description